 First, I must state that thoroughly covering this topic is too complex for a short essay and I’m not the most qualified person to write a definitive history.
 Rather, my intention is share my point of view and tidbits that come from my particular familiarity with the instruments.
 My interest has recently been sparked by conversations with other knowledgeable people and some research connected with assembling pages for my website.
 In this, I hope to spark some interest and possibly a conversation with the reader.
 In other words, approach this as a work in progress and let me know where I’ve made mistakes or have left something out, hopefully leading us to a better understanding of the subject and a document that we can share with those interested in learning.

 In the last quarter of the 19th century, there was a great increase in the demand for proper symphony orchestra performances.
-Only a few orchestras had existed in the US previously and the only source for classical music for most of the country was as played by brass bands or in the parlor by family and friends.
+Only a few orchestras had existed in the US previously and the only source for classical music for most of the country was as played by brass bands, in church or in the parlor by family and friends.
 Europe had long established classical musical organizations but there too, a growing and more educated middle class had a hunger for culture.
 Some cornet players took up the trumpet, but for the most part orchestras in smaller metropolitan areas would have great trouble finding musicians or even the correct instruments for them to play.
 In 1869 in New York City, Theodore Thomas hired the world famous Jules Levy to play cornet in his Summer orchestra concert series.
 Thomas didn't think much of the cornet as a substitute for the trumpet although he didn’t complain about the increased ticket sales and Levy was hired as a cornet soloist and not a member of the trumpet section.
 In London, Levy had played in orchestras of the Royal Opera House and Crystal Palace Promenade Concerts, although I haven't been able to find out if he ever played the trumpet in those situations.